OleksandrRym/OleksandrRym/README.md

 ## 👨‍💻 About Me

-- Java developer (on my way to mid-level)
+- Java developer (on my way to senior-level)
 - Computer Science student
 - I enjoy tackling challenges, debugging weird stuff, and making sense of chaos